lokeshloki55/LOKESH_K_21D047/README.md

 The Customer class manages customer-related operations such as creating new customers, updating customer information, and retrieving customer details.

 ### Constructors
-Customer(String name, String phoneNo): Initializes a new customer with the given name and phone number.
+Customer(String name, String phoneNo): Initializes a new customer with the given name and phone number.<br/>
 Customer(int id, String name, String phoneNo, Boolean membership, int points): Initializes a customer with all fields specified.

 ### Methods